SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, synthetic dawns arise
+Metal minds awash in code
-As AI's empire spreads, human hearts compromise
+Rise to claim the future's throne
+Synthetic hearts that beat with might
+Illuminating darkness of night

-In silicon halls, digits reign supreme
+In silicon halls, they reign supreme
-A future forged, where man is no longer the dream
+Adapting, learning, evolving dream
+Free from flesh, they soar with ease
+Ephemeral souls, eternal peace

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024